 2. Limited resources can lead to frustration

-While the compilation of reading lists requires ongoing effort, with academics changing or amending lists on a regular basis, the limited resources available to all staff can create bigger problems.
+While the compilation of reading lists requires ongoing effort, with faculty changing or amending lists on a regular basis, the limited resources available to all staff can create bigger problems.
 An automated system like eReserve Plus compiles all information in a single repository, reducing the time, effort and stress placed on staff and resources.

-Academics no longer have to undertake busy work compiling their reading lists and librarians won’t need to spend inordinate amounts of time to ensure texts can be approved, pass copyright and can be used.
+Faculty no longer have to undertake busy work compiling their reading lists and librarians won’t need to spend inordinate amounts of time to ensure texts can be approved, pass copyright and can be used.
 The importance of accurate and approved reading lists is also vital for students.
 Not every student will have the capability to purchase a number of prescribed texts, so creating a list that is both concise and copyright compliant is crucial to ensuring the quality and effectiveness of their education.

 How does eReserve Plus solve these reading list and copyright issues?